 - Continue to gain the skills to independently tackle projects found online.

-After completing Level B, we recommend students continue the Intro to Robotics series:
+After completing Level B, we recommend you continue the Intro to Robotics series:

-- Level C: Adding Audiovisual and Advanced Programming (Spring 2019)
+- Level C: Adding Audiovisual and Advanced Programming (Summer 2019)

 - Level D: Working with Motors and Taking It Mobile (Fall 2019)